christopherwhull/aircraft-dashboard/AIRCRAFT_TRACKER.md

 - Verify credentials in `config.json` match MinIO
 - Check bucket exists: Use MinIO console at `http://localhost:9001`
 - Ensure sufficient disk space for MinIO data directory

+**TSDB connection failures:**
+- Verify InfluxDB 3 is running: `curl http://127.0.0.1:8181/health`
+- Check token in `config.json` matches InfluxDB admin token
+- Ensure database exists: `influxdb3 query --database airsquawk --token YOUR_ADMIN_TOKEN "SHOW TABLES"`
+- Test write manually: Use the test commands in the TSDB section
+- **Authentication errors**: Ensure InfluxDB was started with `--auth-token` flag
+- **Token permissions**: Use admin token for setup, write token for production
+- **Token format**: Should start with `apiv3_` and be properly quoted in commands

 **No aircraft data:**
 - Verify PiAware dump1090 is running and accessible